startups in india

 Who launched Startup India?

-Startup India is a flagship initiative launched by the Government of India on 16th January, 2016, to build a strong ecosystem for nurturing innovation and startups in the country, which will drive economic growth and generate large-scale employment opportunities.
+Startup India is a flagship initiative launched by the Government of India on 16th January 2016 to foster innovation, support startups, drive economic growth, and create employment opportunities.

 Editor's Recommendations